autonomys/subspace/docs/farming.md

 The address of your account will be necessary at the last step.

 ## Required ports
-Currently, TCP port `30333` needs to be exposed for node to work properly.
+Currently, TCP ports `30333` and `40333` need to be exposed for node and farmer to work properly.

-If you have a server with no firewall, there is nothing to be done, but otherwise make sure to open TCP port `30333` for incoming connections.
+If you have a server with no firewall, there is nothing to be done, but otherwise make sure to open TCP ports `30333` and `40333` for incoming connections.

-On the desktop side if you have a router in front of your computer, you'll need to forward TCP port `30333` to the machine on which your node is running (how this is done varied from router to router, but there is always a feature like this, ask [on the forum](https://forum.subspace.network/) if you have questions).
+On the desktop side if you have a router in front of your computer, you'll need to forward TCP ports `30333` and `40333` to the machine on which your node is running (how this is done varied from router to router, but there is always a feature like this, ask [on the forum](https://forum.subspace.network/) if you have questions).
 If you're connected directly without any router, then again nothing needs to be done in such case.

 ## 🖼️ Windows Instructions